Mass media in Vietnam: History

-1965-1975: The beginning of television in Vietnam
+1965–1975: The beginning of mass media in Vietnam

 In the South

 Television was first introduced in October 1959 in the Republic of Vietnam during an exhibition in Saigon.
 In this pilot program, the artists sat in the military microphone studio, and the audience watched through two screens located in the exhibition center from 19:30 to 20:30 every day.
-The weekly newspaper Điện ảnh (Cinema) published in November 1959 said: "Once a television station is established, we believe that there will be a lot of people buying televisions so that they can keep up with the television broadcast programs."
+The weekly newspaper Cinema published in November 1959 said: "Once a television station is established, we believe that there will be a lot of people buying televisions so that they can keep up with the television broadcast programs."

 In 1965, Saigon Television Station, the first television station of Vietnam, was officially established.
 On 22 January 1966, the first television program was broadcast, and then officially aired in the South on 7 February.
 The station broadcast black-and-white television with the FCC television technical standards alongside a 4.5 MHz voice modulation.

 In the early days, due to the lack of television towers, broadcasting was done with stratovision.
 All programs, including news, would be recorded on magnetic tapes, and then transferred onto the four-engine Super Constellation aircraft.
 Every evening, this aircraft carrying equipment would leave the Tan Son Nhat Airport to a stable altitude of 3,150 metres at a location about 32 km southeast of Saigon, and from there flew on an unchanged, nightly repeating route at a steady speed of 271 km/h.
 Television signals from helicopters could then be received in places as far away from Saigon as Da Nang, Ca Mau or Phnom Penh, but only Saigon and the neighbouring provinces would have the clearest picture and sound quality.